marcverhagen/cs217b/docs/assignments/assignment3.md

 You may do a test file, but you don't have to.

+Once you are done submit and push your changes and send an email to Yifan and me.
+Do this by April 4th anywhere on earth.

 When we run your container, we should be able to point our browser at [http://127.0.0.1:5000/](http://127.0.0.1:5000/) and see the Flask site that runs in the container.